 To date, Machii has demonstrated some pretty radical feats with his blade: slicing a flying shrimp pelleted at him at 80mph in half, and a neon ball flung at him at 150mph – and these are just some of the things the dude can do.

 The Yaskawa researchers examined Machii’s sword techniques in 3D.
 Next, they got Motoman to reproduce the very same movements, and the results are superb.
-In a showdown between master and robo-apprentice, the pair first demonstrate a four-directional cut in flawless sync.
+In a showdown between master and robot-apprentice, the pair first demonstrates a four-directional cut in flawless sync.
 Then Motoman-MH24 reproduces each of Machii’s cuts down to a tee.

 Things start really heating up when the robot actually looks like it’s gaining an upper hand over its human trainer.
 While Machii horizontally slices one orange, Motoman-MH24 takes down six in one fell swoop.
 The most epic scene is probably the one where Motoman splices a really thin pea pod in half.